SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

          }
       }

-The ``AudioChannel`` structure defines two static properties to support its functionality.
+The ``AudioChannel`` structure defines two stored type properties to support its functionality.
 The first, ``thresholdLevel``, defines the maximum threshold value an audio level can take.
 This is a constant value of ``10`` for all ``AudioChannel`` instances.
 If an audio signal comes in with a higher value than ``10``, it will be capped to this threshold value (as described below).

-The second static property is
+The second type property is
 a variable stored property called ``maxInputLevelForAllChannels``.
 This keeps track of the maximum input value that has been received by *any* ``AudioChannel`` instance.